inBeat/inbeat-website/content/top-influencers/instagram/chefs/germany/_index.md

 ---
-title: Top 10 Chefs Instagram Influencers In Germany In 2022
+title: Top 10 Chefs Instagram Influencers In Germany In 2023
 description: >-
-  Find top chefs Instagram influencers in Germany in 2022.
-Most popular hashtags: #love #happy #culinary #kochen.
+  Find top chefs Instagram influencers in Germany in 2023.
+Most popular hashtags: #happy #pasta #lecker #kochen.
 platform: Instagram
-hits: 110
+hits: 94
-text_top: Identify the top-rated Instagram accounts on inBeat.
+text_top: See the most popular Instagram accounts on inBeat.
-text_bottom: Our database aggregates 110 Instagram influencers like this in Germany for you to collaborate.
+text_bottom: Our database has 94 Instagram influencers like this in Germany for you to contact.
 profiles:
   - username: "corneliapoletto"
     fullname: >-